 Why should you care about the Ivy League Schools?

-All the colleges of Ivy League have made their own accomplishment, and they are considered few of the oldest universities in the US, these college’s history can be traced back to 16 and 17 century giving a historic landmark in the education as aforementioned.
+All the colleges of Ivy League have made their own accomplishment, and they are considered a few of the oldest universities in the US, these college’s history can be traced back to the 16 and 17 century giving a historic landmark in education as aforementioned.

 The Ivy League was concerned about the athletic and sports interest of the colleges, thus leading the colleges to excel in academics.

 Most of the top universities will provide the students and professors with funds and materials to research and proceed a study on that, enrolling in an Ivy League you will add an advantage of obtaining resources needed for the research.